What is Olive Oil?

 4. Olive – Pomace Oil

-The lowest grade of olive oil made from the by-products of extra virgin olive oil production.
+The lowest grade of olive oil is made from the by-products of extra virgin olive oil production.
 Olive skins, seeds and pulp are heated and the remaining oil is extracted using hexane, a solvent.
 The result, pomace oil, is then put through the refining process, similar to pure or light olive oil.
 Pomace olive oil is bland and extremely low in antioxidants.

 5. Lampante Oil